 \subsection{Discussion of applicability of model and incorporating disturbance viscosity}

 In this paper, we assumed the viscosity field around the particle is a linear function of space and is independent of the flow and the particle geometry.
-In reality, however, the viscosity field has a more complicated spatial dependence, as it is linked to a scalar field like temperature or concentration that depends on the aforementioned quantities.
+In reality, however, the viscosity field has a more complicated spatial dependence, as it is linked to a scalar field like temperature or concentration that depends on the aforementioned quantities ({see \citep{Oppenheimer_Stone_2016} for the related problem of a hot sphere in a temperature coupled viscosity field}).
 In this section, we make suggestions on how to incorporate these effects into the analysis and what changes can be expected to the main results.

 For illustrative purposes, let us consider a particle in a fluid subject to a temperature gradient $\nabla T$ far away from the particle.
 The fluid’s viscosity depends linearly on temperature -- i.e., $\eta - \eta_0 = \frac{d \eta}{dT} (T - T_0)$, and thus the viscosity field also varies spatially around the particle.
 If the thermal Peclet number is small and the temperature profile is steady, the temperature field will satisfy Laplace’s equation inside and outside the particle: (see \citep{Dassios_Ellipsoidal} for details):